ngratzi/car_analysis/README.md

 ## Strategic Insights

-Based on the model's insights, it is recommended that focusing on newer, low-mileage, diesel or electric vehicles will lead to aquiring higher valued vehicles.
+Based on the model's insights, it is recommended that focusing on newer, low-mileage, diesel or electric vehicles will lead to aquiring higher valued vehicles for inventory.

-Consider prioritizing vehicles based on age, condition, odometer, and engine size.

 ## Limitations and Further Analysis
-Expanding the dataset to include more attributes such as fuel economy.
-I gathered that this dataset could provide more comprehensive insights if more granular data was privided.
+Expanding the dataset to include more attributes such as fuel economy, vehicle history, etc. would lead to more informed insights.

-A lot of this data was removed due to missing data.
+A lot of this data was removed due to missing values.
 I have also found that spot checking deemed some rows inacurate leading me to question the validity of the data.

-## Conclusion
-TODO
+A better quality dataset would lead to better results.

+Fine tuning a predictive model with these additional features would lead to a better insights.